-What can be powerful and lead to organisational change is adding metrics that track content performance across the customer journey.
+What can be powerful and lead to organizational change is adding metrics that track content performance across the customer journey.

 Q: How do you evolve current measurement practices to represent the real customer journey across channels?

-It's not realistic to think you can quickly change the focus from last touch attribution when there's so much organisational history and so many incentives in place.
-But what can be powerful and lead to organisational change is adding metrics that track content performance across the customer journey.
+It's not realistic to think you can quickly change the focus from last touch attribution when there's so much organizational history and so many incentives in place.
+But what can be powerful and lead to organizational change is adding metrics that track content performance across the customer journey.

 Q: Can you speak to some specific things marketers can do to raise their game when it comes to attribution and measuring content?